Skip to main content

 Graduate Research Assistantships (GRAs)

-Graduate Research Assistantships (GRAs) are limited opportunities awarded to new, incoming students on a competitive basis.
-Assistantships are generally awarded to the applicants with the highest GPAs, although other qualitative factors considered as part of your application to SLU are taken into consideration, such as schools attended, volunteer and leadership experience, and more.
+Graduate research assistantships (GRAs) are limited opportunities awarded to new, incoming students on a competitive basis.
+Assistantships are generally awarded to the applicants with the highest GPAs, although other qualitative factors considered as part of your application to SLU are considered, such as schools attended, volunteer and leadership experience, and more.
 Neither the GRE nor additional materials are required.